alod83/hhai2025-tutorial/README.md

-# Call for Participation

-## Tutorial: Data Storytelling with Python and AI
+# Tutorial: Data Storytelling with Python and AI

 📅 **June 9-13, 2025** | 📍 **Pisa, Italy**
 Part of **HHAI 2025 – The 4th International Conference on Hybrid Human-Artificial Intelligence**